What Is EPS?

 On your Mac screen, the vector image will look like a mass of screen pixels.
 In fact, all output devices have pixels─both the screen and the printer─however, if EPS is to be displayed, the content is displayed in maximum quality supported by the device.

-Unlike the SVG file format, which we delve into further in the recent article, EPS cannot be easily edited by changing its code.
+Unlike the SVG file format, which we delve into further in this recent article, EPS cannot be easily edited by changing its code.
 The format, being based on code, differs from SVG by its foundation, which is PostScript versus XML in SVG format.
 Here’s what the EPS code looks like:

 % Set RGB line color 1.0000 0.0000 1.0000 setrgbcolor